ShuiRuTian/time-analytics-webpack-plugin/packages/time-analytics-webpack-plugin/README.md

 So how to resolve it?

-We hack the `WeakMap`, when the key is `Compiler` or `Compilation`, we  will add a obejct and use that key object instead.
+We hack the `WeakMap`, when the key is `Compiler` or `Compilation`, we  will add an obejct and use it as key instead.

 ## Thanks
 `speed-measure-webpack-plugin`.
 An awesome plugin, which inspires this repo.